-The fixed annual remuneration received by the board members depends on the duties assigned to them in the Board of Directors and its commissions in 2015 and 2014.
+The fixed annual remuneration received by the board members depends on the duties assigned to them in the Board of Directors and its commissions in 2016 and 2015.
 The detail of which is as follows:

-Thousands of euros 2015 2014
+Thousands of euros 2016 2015

 Chairman 567 567

 Committee chairmen 440 440

 Committee members 253 253

 Board members 165 165

-The fixed remuneration earned by members of the Board of Directors with a charge to the bylaw stipulated remuneration amounted to EUR 4,551 thousand and EUR 4,335 thousand in 2015 and 2014, respectively.
+The fixed remuneration earned by members of the Board of Directors with a charge to the by-law stipulated remuneration amounted to EUR 4,599 thousand and EUR 4,551 thousand in 2016 and 2015, respectively.

-The detailed fixed remuneration accrued by the members of the Board of Directors, individually, during 2015 and 2014, respectively, is detailed as follows:
+The detailed fixed remuneration accrued by the members of the Board of Directors, individually, during 2016 and 2015, respectively, is detailed as follows:

-Thousands of euros Fixed remuneration 2015 () Fixed remuneration 2014
+Thousands of euros Fixed remuneration 2016 () Fixed remuneration 2015

 Chairman

-Mr. José Ignacio Sánchez Galán 567 567
+José Ignacio Sánchez Galán 567 567

 Committee chairmen

-Mrs. Inés Macho Stadler 440 440
+Inés Macho Stadler 440 440

-Mrs. Samantha Barber 440 440
+Samantha Barber 440 440

-Mrs. Maria Helena Antolín Raybaud (1) 396 253
+María Helena Antolín Raybaud (1) 440 396

-Mrs. Georgina Kessel Martínez (2) 415 253
+Georgina Kessel Martínez (2) 440 415

 Committee members

-Mr. Xabier de Irala Estévez 253 253

-Mr. Íñigo Víctor de Oriol Ibarra 253 253
+Iñigo Víctor de Oriol Ibarra 253 253

-Mr. Braulio Medel Cámara 253 253
+Braulio Medel Cámara 253 253

-Mr. Santiago Martínez Lage 253 253
+Santiago Martínez Lage 253 253

-Mr. José Luis San Pedro Guerenabarrena 253 253
+José Luis San Pedro Guerenabarrena 253 253

-Mr. Ángel Jesús Acebes Paniagua 253 253
+Angel Jesús Acebes Paniagua 253 253

-Mrs. Denise Mary Holt (3) 253 126
+Denise Mary Holt 253 253

-Mr. Jose Walfredo Fernández (4) 220 -
+José Walfredo Fernández (3) 253 220

-Mr. Manuel Moreu Munaiz (5) 211 -
+Manuel Moreu Munaiz (4) 253 211

+Xabier Sagredo Ormaza (5) 180

 Directors that resigned

-Mr. Manuel Lagares Gómez-Abascal (6) - 45

-Mr. Julio de Miguel Aynat (7) 58 440
+Julio de Miguel Aynat (6) 58

-Mr. Sebastián Battaner Arias (8) 33 253
+Sebastián Battaner Arias (7) 33

+Xabier de Irala Estévez (8) 68 253

-Total remuneration 4,551 4,335
+Total 4,599 4,551

-() Amounts accrued in 2015, not satisfied until the approval of 2015 by-law stipulated remuneration by the General Shareholders Meeting 2016.

-(1) Appointed president of the Appointment Committee after the constitution on the 27 March 2015.

-(2) Appointed president of the Audit and Risk Supervision Committee by the Board of Directors in the meeting on the 17 February 2015.

-- (3) Appointed external director by the Board of Directors at its meeting on 24 June 2014.
-Furthermore, on 22 July 2014 her appointment was approved as a member of the Audit and Risk Supervision Committee. - (4) Appointed external director by the Board of Directors at its meeting on 17 February 2015.
-In turn, on that date, the Board of Directors approved his appointment as a member of the Audit and Risk Supervision Committee. - (5) Appointed advisor as external by the Boards of Directors at its meeting on 17 February 2015.
-Also, on 27 March 2015, the Boards Director approved his appointment as member of the Social Responsibility Commission. - (6) Ceased as vice-chairman of Boards of Directors at their meeting on 10 April 2014. - (7) Ceased as independent director at the Board Meeting on 17 February 2015. - (8) Ceased as independent director at the Board Meeting on 17 February 2015.
+- Amounts accrued in 2016, not satisfied until the approval of 2016 by-law stipulated remuneration by the General Shareholders () Meeting 2017. - Appointed president of the Appointment Committee after the constitution on the 27 March 2015. - Appointed president of the Audit and Risk Supervision Committee by the Board of Directors in the meeting on the 17 February - Appointed external director by the Board of Directors at its meeting on 17 February 2015.
+Furthermore, at the same date her appointment was approved as a member of the Audit and Risk Supervision Committee. - Appointed member of the Board of Directors, in the meeting on the 17 February 2015.
+Additionally, on the 27 March 2015, the Board of Directors approved his appointment as member of the Corporative Social Responsibility Committee.
+On the 26 April 2016 the Board of Directors approved his appointment as member of the Executive Commitee. - Appointed member of the Board of Directors, in the meeting on the 8 April 2016.
+Additionally, on the 26 April 2016, the Board of Directors approved his appointment as member of the Audit and Risk Supervision Committee. - Ceased as director of Boards of Directors at their meeting on 17 April 2015.
+Ceased as director at the Board Meeting on 17 February 2015.
+Ceased as director at the Board Meeting on 8 April 2016.

-As a proposal of the Board of Directors, at the General Shareholder's Meeting which took place on 27 March 2015, approved the separation of the Appointments and Remuneration Commission into two different commissions; on one hand creating the Remuneration Commission and on the other the Appointments Commission.
+As a proposal of the Board of Directors, at the General Shareholder's Meeting which took place on 27 March 2015, approved the separation of the Appointments and Remuneration Committee into two different committee; on one hand creating the Remuneration Committee and on the other, the Appointments Committee.

-Currently, all members of the Board of Directors of IBERDROLA assume responsibility for any of the four committees of the Board.
+Currently, all members of the Board of Directors of IBERDROLA assume responsibility for any of the five committees of the Board.